 La Zurriola Beach

-La Zurriola beach is located in Gros.
-The beach is sometimes known as Gros beach, and is situated between the River Urumea and Monte Ulía.
+La Zurriola beach is located in Gros, situated between the River Urumea and Monte Ulía.
+For that reason sometimes known as Gros beach.

 At 800 metres wide, it’s not the biggest beach in San Sebastian.
 But it does have a steeper profile as you enter the sea, meaning it loses less beach to the high tide, making it a popular spot in Donostia.